 Each proposal is reviewed by our subject matter experts to ensure each session is a good fit both in content and delivery for AIIM Conference 2019.

-AIIM’s call for speakers will close Friday, September 21st and you will hear from us by mid-November with a decision, either way.
+AIIM’s call for speakers will close September 13th and you will hear from us with a decision, either way.

 Each proposal is evaluated based on the following criteria: